 - In a park with metered water served by regulated water districts: check bill calculations, see manager, call county, or file a complaint with the CPUC. - If it is a park without metered water and not served by a regulated water district: call the local water board.
-2021 MRL FAQs 71

 #17 Construction work is scheduled in the park that I manage.
 Do I have to contact the local utilities first?
+Instead of calling the local utilities, dial 811 and be connected to the appropriate regional notification ce

 Instead of calling the local utilities, dial 811 and be connected to the appropriate regional notification center that will contact the subsurface installation operators.
 The subsurface installation operator will then mark the lines that they own, operate or maintain within the area where you will be digging.
 (Government Code §4216.2)